-The Earth has a finite number of resources, an growing population, and a need for sustainable construction.
+The Earth has a finite number of resources, a growing population, and a need for sustainable construction.
 Sustainability is avoiding the depletion of natural resources to maintain the ecological balance, and that’s what most businesses and industries mean when they talk about sustainability.
 Where it gets hard is in construction.
 The construction industry isn’t really set up for sustainability.
 Many of the resources used in one building are hard or impossible to reuse in another, actual construction can reduce air quality, and with the growing population there is a greater need for buildings.
 So how does construction become sustainable?
 What are sustainable construction methods that can deal with construction waste, building a sustainable building with low energy consumption?
 How can we use sustainable construction technology in a construction project?
 Some of your sustainable practice questions can be answered.

 Sustainable construction isn’t just ensuring that resources are being used in an efficient way in our projects.
 It means considering the environmental impacts that are created by the way we source materials and the processes we use to get the job done.
 It means understanding our projects not just regarding the bottom line and the benefit to our business, but also in terms of the impact on the environment, the community, and the world.
 And that’s why sustainable construction is so important, because it does impact the entire world and not just where the building is created.
 From steel manufacturing plants, lumber mills, to the job site, there are areas for improvement.

 The simplest way to understand sustainable construction is concerning who the stakeholders are in a given project.
 If your firm is hired to construct a building, there are already several stakeholders involved.
 The client, your firm and the local government that regulates construction in that area are all stakeholders that will influence the process and outcomes of the project.
 If we want a project to be sustainable, however, there are some other stakeholders that should be considered.